xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

-# Observed malicious IOCs for the CS_installer aka ChromeLoader Malware
+# Observed malicious IOCs for the ChromeLoader aka Choziosi Loader Malware

 ### CrowdStrike Query to hunt for ChromeLoader